 A Fund also may hold securities of non-U.S. issuers in the form of American Depositary Receipts ("ADRs").
 Generally, ADRs in registered form are designed for use in U.S. securities markets.
 ADRs are denominated in U.S. dollars and represent an interest in the right to receive securities of non-U.S. issuers deposited in a U.S. bank or correspondent bank.
 ADRs do not eliminate all the risk inherent in investing in the securities of non-U.S. issuers.
 However, by investing in ADRs rather than directly in equity securities of non-U.S. issuers, the Fund will avoid currency risks during the settlement period for either purchases or sales.
 For purposes of the Fund's investment policies, investments in ADRs and similar instruments will be deemed to be investments in the underlying equity securities of non-U.S. issuers.
-The Equity Fund may acquire depositary receipts from banks that do not have a contractual relationship with the issuer of the security underlying the depositary receipt to issue and secure such depositary receipt.
-To the extent the Fund invests in such unsponsored depositary receipts there may be an increased possibility that the Fund may not become aware of events affecting the underlying security and thus the value of the related depositary receipt.
-In addition, certain benefits (i.e., rights offerings) that may be associated with the security underlying the depositary receipt may not inure to the benefit of the holder of such depositary receipt.
+The Equity Fund may acquire depositary receipts from banks that do not have a contractual relationship with the issuer of the security underlying the depositary receipts there may be an increased possibility that the Fund may not become aware of events affecting the underlying security and thus the value of the related depositary receipt.
+In addition, certain benefits (i.e., rights offerings) that may be associated with the security underlying the depositary receipt.